Esmendez90/note-taker/README.md

   * POST `/api/notes` - Should receive a new note to save on the request body, add it to the `db.json` file, and then return the new note to the client.

 * DELETE `/api/notes/:id` - Should receive a query parameter containing the id of a note to delete.
 This means you'll need to find a way to give each note a unique `id` when it's saved.
 In order to delete a note, you'll need to read all notes from the `db.json` file, remove the note with the given `id` property, and then rewrite the notes to the `db.json` file.

-## Requirements

-* Functional, deployed application.
-* Navbar must be consistent on each page.
-* Navbar on each page must contain links to Home/About, Contact, and Portfolio pages.
-* All links must work.
-* Must use semantic html.
-* Each page must have valid and correct HTML. (use a validation service)
-* Must contain your personalized information. (bio, name, images, links to social media, etc.)
-* Must properly utilize Bootstrap components and grid system.

 ## License